Quartile Calculator

 The quartile calculator divides sorted data into four equal parts using Q1, Q2 (median), and Q3.
 Quartiles are the backbone of the five-number summary, the box plot, and the interquartile range (IQR).

-This tool computes quartiles with three standard methods: exclusive/Tukey, inclusive, and interpolated/Excel.
+This calculator computes quartiles with three standard methods: exclusive/Tukey, inclusive, and interpolated/Excel.
 It also shows the five-number summary, IQR, semi-IQR, midhinge, trimean, quartile coefficient of dispersion, and a box plot for visual comparison.

 Enter your data, choose a quartile method, and use the comparison table to see how the result changes when the dataset is small or the middle values are tied.